What is a will?

 Why do I need a will?

 - With a will, you choose the person, bank or trust company to serve as executor of your estate.
-The executor will manage and distribute your estate in accordance with the law and the terms of your will.
+The executor will distribute your estate in accordance with the law and the terms of your will.
 Without a will, a court chooses an administrator of your estate at the request of your heirs, who may or may not agree on the choice.

 - With a will, you can provide that your executor serve without posting a surety bond and filing an inventory or periodic reports to a court.
 Without a will, your heirs must petition a court to relieve the administrator of these duties.